jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 ---

 In short, a generalized linear model covers all possible ways of how different distributions of difference factors, abstract or real, can "hierarchically" impact the defined distribution of the observed.
-This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while retain uncertain not having to worry about data stationarity that classical time-series models, such as ARIMA, heavily rely on
+This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while retain uncertainty in our models, as well as  not having to worry about data stationarity that classical time-series models, such as ARIMA, heavily rely on

 ---